upsun/devcenter/dev/content/posts/configuring-an-autoscaler.md

 Running cron so frequently could be sub-optimal for a number of reasons.
 * The `cron` activity may fill up the logs really fast and make it harder to spot real issues.
 * `cron` intervals are limited by default to 5 minutes for normal accounts on the Upsun servers.
 * On the other hand, for some business cases, every 5 minutes may not be enough.
-Standard Upsun accounts cannot run a cron more frequently than that (though this can be arranged for Enterprise plans if needed)
+Standard Upsun accounts cannot run a cron more frequently than that (though this can be arranged for Enterprise plans if needed).

 ### This utility could run as a worker